PyladiesHoChiMinh/workshop3/README.md

 vietnam_cities = ["Hanoi", "Hai Phong", "Hue", "Danang", "Saigon"] print(vietnam_cities)
 ```

-We could say `list` is a collection of many items in a order.
-Each of them can be `str`, `int`, `float`.
-Open an your `Jupyterlab` and let us know how your list variable looks like.
 To get an access to an element or a sub-list from an original list, we use `index`, or a position of a list. *Note* Different from other programming language, an `index` of a `list` starts with 0.

 Try the following print function and let us know how it works.